Trinity College Queensland: History

 The steps towards the creation of Trinity Theological College (now known as Trinity College Queensland) are outlined in Teaching the faith in an age of doubt, a booklet by R.H.
 Gough, Chairman of the Ministerial Education Board in 1980.

 In brief, the three theological halls of the foundational churches which came into union in 1977 were already actively cooperating in the 1960s, leading to the creation of a Joint Faculty in 1968.
 All three colleges were associated with residential colleges at the University of Queensland at St Lucia; the Congregational Hall at Cromwell College, the Presbyterian Divinity Hall at Emmanuel College and the Methodist Theological Hall at King's College.

 Trinity Theological College was inaugurated in 1977 under the leadership of the founding Principal, Rev Professor Roland Busch and originally situated at Emmanuel College.
 The founding and commissioning service for Trinity Theological College was held 23 February 1978 at Albert Street Uniting Church, Brisbane.

 The opening and dedication service of new premises at Ryan's Road St Lucia was held 22 June 1980, formerly the site of the Toowong Reach Methodist Church which opened in 1915.

 After the Uniting Church Centre on Bayliss Street Auchenflower was established (dedicated 9 October 1988) Trinity Theological College moved to historic Drysllwyn House (circa 1904) on the same premises.
 In 2014 the Pilgrim Learning Community, Chaplaincy Education and Trinity Theological College were amalgamated into Trinity College Queensland.
 This transformation was undertaken with a vision to offer a whole-of-church approach to theological education.

 Trinity College Queensland is now located within the Uniting Church Centre.

-Dr. Paul Jones was appointed Principal of Trinity College Queensland in July 2019.
+Dr. Scott Downman was appointed as Acting Principal of Trinity College Queensland in March 2025.

 Courses and programs

-The college delivers undergraduate and postgraduate courses in partnership with the Australian College of Theology.
+The college delivers undergraduate and postgraduate courses in partnership with the Australian University of Theology.

 Trinity courses include chaplaincy pathways and Continuing Education for Ministry (CEM).
 Some courses are available through week-long intensives and online as well as face-to-face weekly classes.

-Activate is a one-year, three-day per week program for school-leavers and young adults that includes life-skill development and mission experiences to help young people contextualise their theological studies.